wenkokke/cgtm/README.md

 ---

 [1]: More specifically, the subset which only uses a single `SECTION`, `ADDCOHORT` and `REMCOHORT`.

-[2]: The other direction -- the fact that VISL CG-3 grammars can be run on a Turing machine -- is adequately proven by the VISL CG-3 implementation.
+[2]: The other direction—the fact that VISL CG-3 grammars can be run on a Turing machine—is probably adequately proven by the VISL CG-3 implementation.